belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ### Signed-Rank Test ###
 #### Suppose that instead of conducting the sign test we conduct the Wilcoxon signed-rank test.
 Which test has more power?
 Why? ####
+> Signed-Rank Test is more powerful.
+Incorporates the magnitude of the differences via the rank
+> It ranks the magnitude.

-State the null and alternative hypothesis for the Wilcoxon signed-rank test
+## State the null and alternative hypothesis for the Wilcoxon signed-rank test ##